 When I’m not writing I like to spend time with my family or go for strolls in the local park, listening to the birds, and watching wildlife on the lake.
 I also love to read, a necessity for any writer, take photographs, and play my piano.

-Patricia’s book is available on Amazon (Kindle and paperback):
+My books are available on Amazon (Kindle and paperback):

 Check my networking links via